hfour/h4bff/docs/1-Guides/Introduction.md

 ```

 Typical services that are present in most apps are the [RequestInfo][ReqInfoSvc] service (contains
-the express request and respone objects), an app's own UserService that provides authentication
+the express request and response objects), an app's own UserService that provides authentication
 information about the current user.
 The Database module provides a [Transaction][TxSvc] service
 which creates a database transaction that lives for a single HTTP request.